 During an in-home estimate, a salesperson will visit your home and estimate the weight and size of all of your belongings that you will be moving.
 They’ll also discuss move details such as dates, packing services, etc., and address any questions you may have.
-At the end of the visit, your salesperson will draft a customized written estimate for your review.
+Finally, at the end of the visit, your salesperson will draft a customized written estimate for your review.

 What packing options do you offer?

-You can pack yourself, we can pack some of your belongings or we can pack everything.
+You can pack yourself, we can pack some of your belongings, or we can pack everything.
 A1A Atlantic Moving and Storage is here to personalize your move process and make this transition easier.